-- 1. Internationalization: combined approaches in social and human sciences - About comparisons, distances and interactions - Cultures, Nations and the Economy - 2.
-Management in the international economy: key concepts - Going multinational: firm motives and characteristics - Managing the multinational: strategies, structures, organization and networks - Power and conflicts in an international environment - 3.
+- Know, understand and use the different relevant theories answering the main issues of international management - Analyse and implement international and intercultural projects - - Syllabus - 1.
+Internationalization : combined approaches in social and human sciences - About comparisons, distances and interactions - Cultures, Nations and the Economy - 2.
+Management in the international economy : key concepts - Going multinational : firm motives and characteristics - Managing the multinational : strategies, structures, organization and networks - Power and conflicts in an international environment - 3.
 The manager in the international organizations and projects - Profiles, skills and competences across borders - Behaviors and team work in an international and intercultural environment- Towards borderless approaches - 4.
-Field mission (in coordination with P. Pol lecture): - Choose a current and pertinent issue, and define the limits of the subject, - Team work in practice and responsibilities division - Carry out a project team, by selecting right tools (quantitative and qualitative interviews, statistics, economic, geographic and social datas...)
+Field mission (in coordination with P. Pol lecture): - Choose a current and pertinent issue, and define the limits of the subject, - Team work in practice and responsibilities division - Carry out a project team, by selecting right tools (quantitative and qualitative interviews, statistics, economic, geographic and social data...)

-Pr : E.Hertzler Volume : 24 hours Credits : 3 ECTS Assessment scheme : Homework/Exam/FM
+Pr : E. Hertzler Volume: 24 hours Credits: 3 ECTS Assessment scheme: Homework/Exam/FM